sherryxw/CS5520-PawFriends/frontend/README.md

-# Cars Find You - frontend
+# Cars Find You :red_car: - frontend

 ## Setup Environment
 Create a `.env` file in the root of the `frontend` folder.
 The file should have these two fields.